bgrundy/Slackbuilds/SBo_Versions.md

 # Notes
 - use `sudo unshare -n sh X.SlackBuild` to test.
-- Match with PPA "focal"
+- Match with PPA "jammy"
 - Note that for `plaso` - `python3 run_test.py` to work you need mock
 - The mock SB says it's for py2, but will build for 3 as well (py3-pbr is already in Slackware).
 - also might need "fakeredis" from pip3
-- for `check_dependancies.py`: Remove "utils." from in front of the module calls and run it with python3.
-    - run with `python3 utils/check_dependencies.py` from root of source.
+- run `check_dependencies.py` with `python3 utils/check_dependencies.py` from root of source.
 - Content disposition on GitHub:
     - https://github.com/DEVELOPER/PRGNAM/archive/refs/tags/vVERSION/PRGNAM-VERSION.tar.gz
     - if that does not work, remove the "v" from the version number and